 The Company requests a shareholder-matching procedure for the date of the General Meeting, as a corporate event, from the Central Clearing House and Depository (Budapest) Ltd. (KELER Zrt.).
-The shareholder-matching procedure may take place only in the period between the 10th and 5th working day at the stock exchange prior to the General Meeting.
+The shareholder-matching procedure may take place only in the period between the 7th and 5th trading day at the stock exchange prior to the General Meeting.
 The rules pertaining to the shareholder-matching procedure are contained in the effective regulations of KELER.